andyatkinson/jquery-tweets/README.markdown

 Testing
 ===
-The QUnit framework is used to write unit tests against the object that represents the plugin.
-Additionally, example usages of the plugin are included on the `index.html` page.
+The QUnit framework is used to unit tests that cover some of the functionality of the internal methods.
+Additionally, example usages of the plugin are included on the `index.html` page in the test directory that demonstrate the plugin being used in the browser.
 Load the `index.html` page in your browser to run the unit tests, and see example plugin usage.
 View the page source to see the markup and script code for each usage.

+Thanks
+===
+This plugin follows the pattern outlined in this excellent blog post titled [A jQuery Plugin Framework](http://keith-wood.name/pluginFramework.html).

 MIT License